noisebridge/deep-learning-meetup/README.md

 # deep-learning-meetup
 Discussion and project code for the Deep Learning class

+Use the environment.yml file to install our environment from conda.
+Should include pytorch, tensorflow, openai-gym, as well as a lot of auxillary files for working with them (even the sartorius API).

 ## Project ideas (feel free to add more!)

 - Data pipeline tutorial with MNIST project (multiclass classification)